 After taking a week off from MSL tactical planning, I was back on shift as MAHLI/MARDI uplink lead yesterday, planning Sol 369.
 We are no longer restricted by the offset between Earth and Mars time, so we can plan drives every sol this week.
 After each drive, we continue to take MAHLI and MARDI… Read More

-The IAU Working Group for Planetary System Nomenclature has approved the name Lucaya for a crater on Mars.
-For more information, see the map of MC-21 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Abisme for a crater on Iapetus.
+For more information, see the map of Iapetus in the Gazetteer of Planetary Nomenclature.

 Astropedia now has an advanced search function.
 Searches can now be based on file format, pixel resolution, map projection and more.

 The Working Group for Planetary System Nomenclature has approved new names for four features on Mars: Electris Mons, Eridania Mons, Sirenum Mons, and Sirenum Tholus.
 For more information, see the Gazetteer of Planetary Nomenclature.

 It’s hard to believe, but this experience is almost over.
 This was really driven home today, as some of the crewmembers started packing their personal belongings.
 All we have left is one weekend, which will be filled with wrapping up personal research activities, and Monday, which will… Read More

 My SOWG Chair shift today was especially busy, as we planned MSL's first "touch and go.
 The plan is to deploy the arm on Sol 360 for MAHLI and APXS observations of a rock right in front of the rover, then the arm will be stowed for another drive on Sol 361.
 We are also planning to observe a… Read More